 Microbes absorb the nutrients released during decomposition.
 The compounds of especially nitrogen and carbon, are used for their growth and multiplication.

 The rate of decomposition is directly affected by the number of the microbes’ population.
 The higher the microbes, the faster is the decomposition.

 The decomposition is also affected by the presence of nitrogen and carbon compounds in the decaying materials.

 Important factors regulating the decomposition of the organic residues in the soil are

 - Temperature – Temperature directly affects the rate of decomposition.
-The rate decomposition of organic materials increases with the increase in temperature and vice verse.
+The rate of decomposition of organic materials increases with the increase in temperature and vice versa.

 - Soil moisture – Moisture in the soil and atmosphere favors the decomposition process.

 - Soil reaction – Soil reactions affect microbial activity and thereby affecting the decomposition of organic residues.
 Generally, pH 6-8 is optimum for the organisms.
 The decomposition of organic matter is slow under acidic and basic soil conditions.

 - Soil texture – Soil texture indirectly influences the rate of organic matter decomposition.

 - Organic matter reduces the loss of surface soil due to erosions by forming granules with the soil particles.